OkelleyDevelopment/Odinvim/README.md

 You will need the following installed:

 - NEOVIM (0.5+ -- will not work otherwise)
+  - I currently use the nightly 0.7+
 - An open mind

+Also make sure thse are installed:

+- clangd
+- `pip install pynvim`

+Once I update the script to reflect the changes since August, these dependencies will be handled.

 ## Included Features